univention/ucs-school/doc/devel/kelvin-api.rst

 	Push 'Y' if you are sure you want to push 'docker-test-upload.software-univention.de/ucsschool-kelvin-rest-api:1.0.0' to the docker registry.

 Type (upper case) ``Y`` to start the push.

+In the App Provider Portal you can then create a new App version using the new image you just created.

 Update (un)join script and settings of app